tasmota/decode-config/README.md

 ### .bin Format

-This format is binary decrypted and is nearly the same as used by Tasmota "Backup/Restore Configuration" web interface.
-The difference between ths format and the original Tasmota dmp format is an additonal header of 4 bytes at the beginning of this file; also the decrypted status lets you observe (and change) the original binary data using a hex editor.
+This format is binary decrypted.
+The difference to the original Tasmota format is on the one hand the decrypted form of the binary data and on the other hand an additional 4 attached bytes to distinguish between the original [.dmp File Format](#dmp-format) and this .bin format.
+The decrypted binary format allows viewing and changing (using a hex editor) the pure Tasmota configuration binary data based on the address information in the Tasmota source code (tasmota/settings.h).

 This file format will be created by _decode-config_ using the `--backup-file` with `--backup-type bin` parameter and can also be used for the `--restore-file` parameter.